-But what makes it a winning model for SaaS businesses?
+But what makes it a winning pricing model for SaaS businesses?

-In this article, we talk you through what makes freemium so popular, as well as the tactics and key metrics that will help guide you towards a successful freemium model for your business.
+In this article, we talk you through what makes the freemium strategy so popular, as well as the tactics and key metrics that will help guide you toward a successful freemium model for your business.

 What is freemium?

-The freemium model has largely come to replace the free trial or demo model, especially in product-led businesses .
-A freemium tier gives users access to a feature or a limited version of the product indefinitely, but to go beyond the restrictions the customer will need to upgrade and pay a subscription fee to go beyond the restrictions.
+The freemium model has largely replaced the free trial or demo model, especially in product-led businesses .
+A freemium tier gives users access to a feature or a limited version of the product indefinitely.
+Still, the customer will need to upgrade and pay a subscription fee to go beyond the restrictions.

 One example is imazing.com.
-Their freemium product has a range of features that users soon hit the limits for, encouraging them to upgrade to the paid-for version.
-This saw a huge increase in their checkout conversion rate. 🙌
+Their freemium product has a range of features for which users soon hit limits, encouraging them to upgrade to the paid version.
+This saw a huge increase in their checkout conversion rate.

 What’s the difference between freemium and free trials?